tkruse/build-bench/README.md

 # Prerequisites

 * bash        (the standard Ubuntu shell)
 * GNU make    (should be present on any *nix)
-* cheetah    (if using templated sources, install via pip or apt-get)
+* jinja2     (if using templated sources, install via pip or apt-get)

 # Buildsystems